luyilin/Maltose/README.md

 Inspired by the lovely [keyboard](https://github.com/DIYgod/OwO) maded by DIYgod.

+More features:

-More feature: it can generate random emoticon 💃
+Generate random emoticon 💃

+Support markdown syntax to display the cute images.

 ## introduction